 Building a great brand is never once-and-done.
 It’s more than a name, logo, and graphics.
 It’s a frame of mind — an experience — with a narrative that stays relevant and makes its audience part of the story.

 Brand-building begins with a promise built on a foundation of who you are, what you offer, and why it matters to your audience.
 It’s shaped by how you connect emotionally with your customers, distinguish your business, and, ultimately, deliver on that promise.
-It’s sustained by consistency, thought leadership, and calculated effort.
-And, when done right, it creates loyalty and adds equity to your business.
+It’s sustained by consistency, thought leadership, and creativity.
+And, when done right, it builds loyalty and adds equity to your business.

 But, a great brand is also a story that’s never completely told.
 Like building a personal relationship, you need to know your audience, understand their needs, and always be there for them.
 You have to be creative and agile.
 That means listening to your customers and possessing the humility to revisit and question your own decisions.

-The well-managed brand adapts to evolving markets without compromising its identity or diluting itself.
+The well-managed brand adapts to evolving markets without diluting its identity or compromising its values.
 If you can’t quickly respond to change in a beneficial way, perhaps you’ve dug in too deep or haven’t been paying enough attention.

 To maintain a healthy brand, continually engage your customers and make them part of the story.
 Always watch your competitors for ways to distinguish yourself from them.
 Follow industry thought leaders and add to the narrative.
 Be willing to accept change and adapt to it.
 Stay out of your own way and allow the chapters of your story to unfold.